Header image courtesy of EvergreenPlanet (via Shutterstock)

-Aside from cleansing in preparation of the new year, the Thai also perform acts of merit building or merit offering.
+Aside from cleansing in preparation for the new year, the Thai also perform acts of merit building or merit offering.
 On top of starting the year with cleansing rituals, they will conduct acts of service and giving, such as giving offerings to the temples and providing sand for construction and repair, as well as releasing birds, fish, buffaloes, cows, and more.

-Fun fact: As part of merit-making activities, temples will hold fairs, in which the Thai public can play games, with money raised from games being re-allocated to temple maintenance and support.
+Fun fact: As part of merit-making activities, temples will hold fairs, in which the Thai public can play games, with money raised from games being reallocated to temple maintenance and support.

 The Cambodian New Year, Chaul Chnam Thmey (បុណ្យចូលឆ្នាំថ្មី), is a festival that marks the start of a new year and is based on the sun entering the sign of Aries.
 For the farming industry, it is the short window prior to the onset of the rainy season and thus, a time for farmers to rest and enjoy the “literal” fruits of their labour.

 Chaul Chnam Thmey is divided into three days of festivities, reflecting different traditions and values in Cambodian culture.
 Moha Songkran, the first day, is the day that heavenly angels created the world, according to Cambodian beliefs.
-In order to honour and welcome the angels, families will do a deep-clean of their homes and fill them with lit candles to create a fresh, warm, and inviting space.
+In order to honour and welcome the angels, families will do a deep cleaning of their homes and fill them with lit candles to create a fresh, warm, and inviting space.
 Families also pay their respect to Buddha by burning incense at shrines and performing three deep bows (kneeling, bowing, and prostrating).
 Cambodians will also perform a type of ritual bathing by washing their faces, chest, and feet with holy water in the morning, afternoon, and night, respectively.

 Vireak Vanabat, the second day, is characterised by humility and giving back to the community and less fortunate.
-Cambodians will donate to charities or participate in events that aide the poor, servants, and homeless.
+Cambodians will donate to charities or participate in events that aid the poor, servants, and homeless.
 In addition, families will partake in dedication ceremonies at monasteries for their ancestors, and exchange gifts with family members.
 Traditionally, this has taken the form of building sand hillocks at the temples, with the largest central peak representing the burial grounds of Buddha’s hair and diadem, and the surrounding four representing Buddha’s disciples.

-On the last day, T’ngai Loeng Sak, Buddhists use scented water to wash Buddha statues, both as a symbol of cleanliness and purity, and as an act to ensure enough rainfall for the coming year.
+On the last day, T’ngai Loeng Sak, Buddhists use scented water to wash Buddha statues, both as a symbol of cleanliness and purity and as an act to ensure enough rainfall for the coming year.
 Similarly, children will perform a washing and bathing ritual for their parents and grandparents.
 In return, they will receive blessings and advice for the coming year.

 Fun fact: One of the traditional foods of this festive period is kralan (ក្រឡាន), which is a cake consisting of steamed rice, beans or peas, grated coconut, and coconut milk.
 It is stuffed into a bamboo stick and roasted.

-Family members are served one of the dough balls by a blind-folded female relative, and spend the meal celebrating receiving a “good” dough ball or laughing at those who receive “bad” dough balls.
+Family members are served one of the dough balls by a blindfolded female relative, and spend the meal celebrating receiving a “good” dough ball or laughing at those who receive “bad” dough balls.
 Families will also create glud, a proxy scapegoat made of dough or broken items in the house, onto which all the bad luck, curses, ill-wishes, and negative trait dough balls are cast onto.
 This scapegoat is dragged out of the house to the nearest crossroads and surrounded by flaming torches.
-Often times, smaller celebrations are held there to mark the banishment of evil.
+Oftentimes, smaller celebrations are held there to mark the banishment of evil.
 The next day, Nam-gang, is dedicated to the preparation and decoration of altars.

 There is variation in how long different Tibetan regions celebrate Losar, but all celebrations treat the first three days as the most crucial and important time.
 On the first day, Lama-Losar, Tibetans visit monasteries to pay respect to lamas and in return, receive blessings for the following year.
 This day is traditionally reserved for family time.
 The next day, Gyalpo-Losar, is for official public celebrations and festivities.
 And on the final day, Chokyong-Losar, is dedicated to honouring guardian deities and spirits with the hoisting of prayer flags, as “chokyong” literally translates to “guardian deities.”